pawarherschel/UniOfAalto/condensed-script.typ

 I've remade pong.

-Currently,
+I'm using the project to learn

-I'm using the codebase to learn
+how to make online games.

-how to make online multiplayer games.
+#breath

 #next-slide[Other Projects]<slides>